 Looking to sell your home?
-Well, be warned that it’s a bit of a process: In fact, studies have shown that it costs about $18,342 on average to sell a house, and the process itself can take about eight months—between preparing the house for selling and the amount of time it stays on the market.
+Well, be warned that it’s a bit of a process: In fact, studies have shown that it costs about $18,342 on average to sell a house, and the process itself can take about eight months when you factor in preparing the house for selling and the amount of time it stays on the market.

-Ahead, check out the top 20 features that are proven to make your home worth more money.
-And PS: Painting your home this color will probably help, too.
+Ahead, check out the top 15 features that are proven to increase your home’s value.
+P.S. painting your home this color will probably help, too.

 The self-care movement is moving beyond the bathtub, with steam showers being the top feature home buyers look for.
 Predominantly seen in Chicago, steam showers help vaporize the water for a warm bathing experience that can make you feel like you’re in a luxe spa.
 A steam shower can make a home sell for nearly 30 percent above asking price.